Sazith/ExcerciseOperators/README.md

  Change Tempareture From Celcius to Fahrenheit

 .
-Accenpts a number from user ( tempareture in Celcius)
+Accepts a number from user ( tempareture in Celcius)

 .
 Convert it to fahrenheit